 - Home Price: $121,600 median purchase price; $777 median monthly rent

 If you’re looking to move to a quiet Midwestern town with easy commutes and convenient amenities, consider Fort Wayne.
-Its low cost of living, safe neighborhoods, and tax exemption on military retired pay make this city one of the best places for retired military to live.
+Its low cost of living, safe neighborhoods, and tax exemptions on military retired pay make this city one of the best places for retired military to live.
 With three rivers running through this small metro, residents can find many outdoor activities in Fort Wayne.
 Relax with a picnic by the riverside or invite a friend along for a Sweet Breeze Riverboat Tour at Promenade Park.
-Attend a Home and Garden Show or stroll through gardens with plants, waterfalls, and more at the Foellinger-Freimann Botanical Conservatory.
+Attend showcase exhibits like Something Blue and Fern’s Fairylight Express, or stroll through the gardens at the Foellinger-Freimann Botanical Conservatory.
+Check out an annual event that’s been hosted for more than 50 years, The Fort Wayne Home and Garden Show—which features more than 650 exhibitors, Garden Gallery displays, chainsaw carving demos, and more.
 Fort Wayne also offers a thriving art and entertainment scene!
-See rotating and permanent exhibits like The Glass Wing or Bronze: The Timeless Medium at the Fort Wayne Museum of Art.
-Enjoy live theatrical performances such as Mean Girls and The Peking Acrobats at the Embassy Theatre.
-Or take the grandkids out for a day of fun getting up close with animals from around the world at the Fort Wayne Children’s Zoo.
+See rotating and permanent exhibits like Venetian Capellini Glass, Classic Toys and Americana, or Bronze: The Timeless Medium at the Fort Wayne Museum of Art.
+Enjoy live theatrical performances like Dirty Dancing in Concert, The Nutcracker, and Mrs. Doubtfire at the historic Embassy Theatre.
+Or take the grandkids out to watch the Fort Wayne TinCaps (MiLB) at Parkview Field or interact with animals at the Fort Wayne Zoo.

 Harrisburg, PA